 She also announced a special drive to provide concessional credit to farmers through Kisan Credit Cards, an existing scheme that meets credit requirements of the sector, saying that this will inject additional liquidity of Rs. two trillion (Rs two lakh crore) in the farm sector covering 25 million (2.5 crores) farmers.

 One of the biggest announcements made by the finance minister on that day was regarding the change in agriculture-related laws which have been touted by several experts as long-pending reforms.
-She announced the government’s intention to amend the country’s Essential Commodities Act to ensure better price realisation for farmers and a new central law to provide choices to the farmer to sell their produce at a remunerative price, barrier-free inter-state trade and a framework for e-trading of agriculture produce.
-Sitharaman also announced that the government will finalise a legal framework to enable farmers to engage with processors, aggregators, large retailers, exporters etc (contract farming).
+She announced the government’s intention to amend the country’s Essential Commodities Act to ensure better price realization for farmers and a new central law to provide choices to the farmers to sell their produce at a remunerative price, barrier-free inter-state trade and a framework for e-trading of agriculture produce.
+Sitharaman also announced that the government will finalize a legal framework to enable farmers to engage with processors, aggregators, large retailers, exporters, etc (contract farming).

 Farmer groups dismiss the government’s package as hollow words

-Union finance minister Nirmala Sitharaman announcing the details of the government’s economic plan to fight the coronavirus pandemic, in New Delhi, May 13, 2020.
+Union finance minister Nirmala Sitharaman announced the details of the government’s economic plan to fight the coronavirus pandemic, in New Delhi, on May 13, 2020.
 Photo: PTI: Kamal Kishore

 Yudhvir Singh, who is national secretary of farmer groups the Bharatiya Kisan Union and the Indian Coordination Committee of Farmers’ Movements (ICCFM), said the package has nothing to compensate the farmers for their loss during the lockdown.
 “The vegetable and fruit growers are devastated as the whole supply chain got broken during the lockdown.
 Farmers at many places across India were forced to sell wheat at a price that is lower than MSP by Rs.
 1,000-1,200 (per quintal).”

 In its package, the government also announced a support of Rs. five billion (Rs.
-500 crore) by extending the Operations Greens scheme run by the Union Ministry of Food Processing Industries (MOFPI) to support “all fruit and vegetables”, an extension of the support to tomatoes, onions and potatoes only which the scheme provided so far.
-According to the package details, the scheme would provide 50% subsidy on transportation from surplus to deficient markets and 50% subsidy on storage, including cold storages.
-The government said this will lead to better price realisation to farmers, reduced wastages and affordability of products for consumers.
+500 crores) by extending the Operations Greens scheme run by the Union Ministry of Food Processing Industries (MOFPI) to support “all fruit and vegetables”, an extension of the support to tomatoes, onions and potatoes only which the scheme provided so far.
+According to the package details, the scheme would provide a 50% subsidy on transportation from surplus to deficient markets and a 50% subsidy on storage, including cold storage.
+The government said this will lead to better price realization for farmers, reduced wastage, and affordability of products for consumers.

-Agriculture expert Ramandeep Singh Mann, highlighted additional concerns saying that, “No one (policymakers) is talking about losses suffered by vegetable and fruit growers or those involved in horticulture.
+Agriculture expert Ramandeep Singh Mann highlighted additional concerns saying, “No one (policymakers) is talking about losses suffered by vegetable and fruit growers or those involved in horticulture.
 It has been a nightmarish season for them.
 The package has failed to do anything for them.
 In fact, there is a fear that in the next few years, the government will do away with announcing MSP.”

 Can change in the agriculture laws help farmers?